aiven/terraform-provider-aiven/docs/resources/kafka.md

 Optional:

-- `consumer_enable_auto_commit` (Boolean) If true the consumer's offset will be periodically committed to Kafka in the background
+- `consumer_enable_auto_commit` (Boolean) If true the consumer's offset will be periodically committed to Kafka in the background The default value is `true`.
-- `consumer_request_max_bytes` (Number) Maximum number of bytes in unencoded message keys and values by a single request
+- `consumer_request_max_bytes` (Number) Maximum number of bytes in unencoded message keys and values by a single request The default value is `67108864`.
-- `consumer_request_timeout_ms` (Number) The maximum total time to wait for messages for a request if the maximum number of messages has not yet been reached
+- `consumer_request_timeout_ms` (Number) The maximum total time to wait for messages for a request if the maximum number of messages has not yet been reached The default value is `1000`.
 - `producer_acks` (String) The number of acknowledgments the producer requires the leader to have received before considering a request complete.
 If set to 'all' or '-1', the leader will wait for the full set of in-sync replicas to acknowledge the record.
+The default value is `1`.
+- `producer_compression_type` (String) Specify the default compression type for producers.
+This configuration accepts the standard compression codecs ('gzip', 'snappy', 'lz4', 'zstd').
+It additionally accepts 'none' which is the default and equivalent to no compression.
-- `producer_linger_ms` (Number) Wait for up to the given delay to allow batching records together
+- `producer_linger_ms` (Number) Wait for up to the given delay to allow batching records together The default value is `0`.
-- `simpleconsumer_pool_size_max` (Number) Maximum number of SimpleConsumers that can be instantiated per broker
+- `simpleconsumer_pool_size_max` (Number) Maximum number of SimpleConsumers that can be instantiated per broker The default value is `25`.

 <a id="nestedblock--kafka_user_config--private_access"></a>